mitranim/prax/docs/scripts/views/overview.md

 unsubscriptions.
 This is equivalent to manual memory management, and we shouldn't have to do it.

 * Non-solution: manual subscriptions; humans can't be trusted with cleanup.
 Another non-solution: specialised "declarative" APIs like `react-redux`.
-They tend to have one use, and we can do better.
+They tend to be specialised for one purpose.
+We can do better.

 * Prax solution: reactivity driven by _procedural_ data access.
 See [`PraxComponent`](api#-praxcomponent-) for a UI example, [Reactive Logic](examples#reactive-logic) for a side effect example, and [Reactive Computations](examples#reactive-computations) for a data example.